 Carol Green is the counselor at City Park School.
 Students have the opportunity to speak with Ms. Green on an individual basis.
 These sessions are private and confidential.
 Information discussed by the student during these sessions will not be shared unless both the counselor and student feel it would be beneficial to the student or state law requires that the counselor divulge the information.
 Parents may call Ms. Green during school hours to discuss their child’s progress or set up a meeting with their child’s teacher.

-Contact Information: Carol Green, City Park School Counselor
+Contact Information: Kayla Lee, City Park School Counselor

 203 Keith Lane